SSDBM/2021/travel.md

 Code: **SSDBM20**

 Conditions:
-- Booking period: now until July 7th, 2020
+- Booking period: until July 7, 2020.
-- Valid for flights to Vienna and return as of July 1st until July 16th, 2020 (final date for return flight) on scheduled flights operated by
+- Valid for flights to Vienna and return as of July 1 until July 16, 2020 (final date for return flight) on scheduled flights operated by Austrian Airlines.
-Austrian Airlines

 You can book your flights [here](https://book.austrian.com/app/fb.fly?action=preload&evoucher=sstd19&journey=2&mode=date&l=EN).

 ## Transportation from/to Vienna International Airport